mutaremalcolm/data_structures_and_algorithms_javascript/src/graphs/README.md

 The first thing you have to understand is that each node has neighbors.
 However, other nodes can also have the same neighbors.
 That's why distances and previous nodes may already have a value for the neighbor.

 It confused me here because my initial mental model was distances and previous nodes for each neighbor are either empty or filled.
 But that's not the case.
-They may alreadyt have a value.
+They may already have a value.

 ```js
 distances[edge.value] = distanceToNeighbor